umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 # How to add a new version of an article

-This tutorial will guide you throught the steps it takes to add a new version of an existing article in the Umbraco Documentation.
+This tutorial will guide you through the steps it takes to add a new version of an existing article in the Umbraco Documentation.

 :::tip
 The **current major version** on the Umbraco Documentation is currently set to Umbraco 8 (v8).
 This means that any content that isn't targetting a specific version will be recognized as v8 content.